Week 1 in Morocco

 The local cats came out to greet us and were happy to be picked up and cuddled.
 They remind me of Turkey and I realise how much I miss having a cat around.

-After a cuppa and a quick bite to eat we headed into town to purchase a local SIM card.
-Who would have thought it would take all afternoon?
+We headed into town to purchase a local SIM card.
+Who would have thought that would take all afternoon?

-Maroc Telecom was suggested as the best bet, so off we went in search of them.
+Maroc Telecom was suggested as the best bet, so off we went in search.
 Thankfully we had downloaded maps.me before crossing over from Spain so we could find the GPS coordinates and the route to the shop without needing data or the internet.
 That made finding the camping ground and the Telecom store easier (GPS 35.6179 – 5.2747).

 Alan and Tommy were at the counter while Helena, Harkin, Zoe and I were seated.
 It wasn’t long before I noticed a man walk in and make his way to stand behind Alan and Tommy.
 Next thing I see this complete stranger put his hand into Tommy’s pocket!
 Quick as a flash, I jumped up to stop him and he casually backed off and walked around to another counter, his plan foiled.
 No one in the shop reacted, as though it was a natural occurrence or they didn’t know what was going on, I’m not sure which.
 Tommy didn’t lose his wallet this time but it was a close call.
 We then realised that having someone watch out for you at a distance is a good strategy to employ.